 This is an interesting position, but if the provision is still like in the previous draft where it was made reference to their applicability “provided that they are compatible” with the GDPR, this is going to create a major uncertainty on which decisions/authorizations are actually compatible with the GDPR and companies shall start a sort of “guesswork” with the result on taking on additional obligations in order to play safe.

 7. Simplified modalities of compliance with the GDPR for medium/small companies

 The Italian DPA will promote, under the new Italian privacy law, simplified modalities to comply with the GDPR for small and medium enterprises.

-This is great, but unfortunately it might come too late when companies are likely to have already done most of the work.
-Also, this simplification will operate in any case within the perimeter of the GDPR that cannot be derogated, save for the aspects left to the descretionality of EU Member States.
+This is great, but unfortunately, it might come too late when companies are likely to have already done most of the work.
+Also, this simplification will operate in any case within the perimeter of the GDPR that cannot be derogated, save for the aspects left to the discretion of EU Member States.
 Therefore, such simplification cannot be too simple!

 8. An 8 months transitional period for fines?

 The Italian Data Protection Authority had required a waiver from the obligation to issue the fines provided by the GDPR during the period following the adoption of the decree of integration of the GDPR.
 Since such waiver would have been in breach of EU laws, the provision states that the Italian Data Protection Authority will “take into account” in the issue of fines of the first applicability of the decree during the 8 month period following the coming into force of the decree.

 The provision is quite ambiguous.
 There is definitely the message from the regulator that it will be more tolerant during these first months, but since it is obliged to issue fines, such tolerance cannot go beyond certain limits.